datamonet/dify/docker/TAKIN-README.md

-# Local Deployment Guide for Dify
+# Local Setup for Takin-Dify

-This guide will walk you through the process of setting up Dify locally for development purposes.
-The deployment involves setting up both the backend and frontend components, along with necessary middleware services.
+This guide helps you set up Takin+Dify for local development and testing.

 ## Prerequisites